shunwuyu/ai_lesson/mcp/wnd/readme.md

 how mcp addresses this.

 ## why-mcp
-how mcp makes AI development less fragmented（碎片）. the model are only as good as the context provided to them. incredibly intelligent model  as the frontiner reinvent the wheel novel 新颖 原始数据类型
+how mcp makes AI development **less fragmented（碎片）**. how it standardizes **connections** between AI applications and external data sources. the model are only as good as the **context** provided to them. incredibly intelligent model  as the frontiner
+It is not useful as it can possibly be.
+REST APIs standardize how web applications interact with the backend。 LSP standardize how IDEs interact with language-specific tools MCP srtandarizes how AI applicaiton interact with external systems reinvent the wheel in how we do things like tool use, novel 新颖 原始数据类型 can be done without mcp build once and use everywhere. triage particular issues and assign tickes in

+##
+- MCP is based on a client-server architecture.
+- 给模型提供上下文
+- This client live inside a host.
+- The host is responsible for storing and maintaining all of the clients and connections to MCP servers.
+- host are LLM applications that want to access data through MCP
+- The server are lightweight programs that expose the specific capabilities through the protocol.
+- under the hood
+- tools are functions that can be invoked by the client